Identifying photographs

 Colour and tone

 The chemicals used in the process as well as the stability of the compounds over time will affect the colour of the photograph.
-This helps show the visual difference in colour and tone and for specific image deterioration that might indicate specific techniques.
+This chart helps show the visual difference in colour and tone and this for specific image deterioration that might indicate specific techniques.

 Surface

-How does the print reflect or not reflect light. chart helps identify whether it is matte, glossy or somewhere in-between.
+How does the print reflect or not reflect light.
+This chart helps identify whether it is matte, glossy or somewhere in-between.

 Web Resources